-Please note that if you do not want to live with other students from Eau Claire, you must also state this specifically on your housing form.
+If you do not want to live with other students from Eau Claire, you must also state this specifically on your housing form.

 If you do not, it is very likely that you will be placed in an apartment with other UW-Eau Claire students.

 You may request a single room for an additional fee; you must pay this fee with your housing deposit.
-The 2017-18 costs were \$700 in Florence, \$920 in Rome, \$450 in Tuscania.
+The 2018-19 single room supplement in Florence was \$740; in Rome it was \$920.
 There are a limited number of single rooms available, and assignments are on a first-come, first-served basis.

-Your housing assignment will be e-mailed to you about one week prior to the beginning of the program.
-You will receive your specific address upon arrival.
+LdM releases housing assignments about one week prior to the beginning of the program.
+You will receive it via email.